 Every parent wants to find a unique name for their baby to make them stand out from others.
-However, some parents go too far and end up picking banned baby names for their little ones.
-Every country has a set of names that are not allowed to be used for a baby.
+However, some parents go too far and pick banned baby names for their little ones.
+Every country has a set of names that cannot be used for a baby.
+Knowing the cultural nuances and legal restrictions associated with the name is important.
+Many names also have strong cultural and historical associations, which make them illegal in certain places.
 So identifying them is imperative to avoid troubles and possible trauma for your child.
-In this post, we list some of the banned names from across the world with reasons why they were banned.
+In this post, we list some of the banned names from across the world and share the reasons behind them being banned.

 Baby Names Banned In The UK